thegetty/ancientlamps/README.md

   are clay (does it make sense to filter by type of clay?); but there are also some metallic lamps at the end of the catalogue.

+### Concordance

+In addition to the ability to sort/filter by some or all of the above categories, the book has space allocated for a **Concordance** section.
+A digital equivalent of this would allow users to easily translate accession numbers into cat numbers and vice versa;
+perhaps this could be incorporated into the search functionality of the site?